 - 24 Amazing Storage Ideas That You Will Freakin’ Love!

 - Colourful Organised Sewing Studio

 The first school paper you ever wrote may have had you beaming with pride back when you got your perfect grade on it, but time has worn it away, and now it’s a struggle to read.
 Things like paper and ink are especially sensitive to the most minor environmental factors.
 Are they part of your collection?

-Research the materials your collectibles are made out of to determine if they need temperature-controlled storage.
-The fluctuating temperatures of an attic, basement or shed could contribute to the destruction of your collectibles.
+Research the materials your collectables are made out of to determine if they need temperature-controlled storage.
+The fluctuating temperatures of an attic, basement or shed could contribute to the destruction of your collectables.

 Try to store your items inside your home or another place where you can watch the thermostat to protect them from the change in weather.
 The more environmental elements you can control, the safer your collection will be.